2022 BLM Low-Tech Riverscape Restoration Workshop

 Sponsored by:

-This workshop was held August 9-11, 2022.
-It was a mix of field and classroom instruction.
-The BLM Miles City Field Office hosted the event.
+This workshop was held August 9–11, 2022 as a combination of field and classroom instruction, hosted by the BLM Miles City Field Office.

 Overview